nexo-tech/nexo-tech.github.io/content/posts/why-i-built-a-native-mp3-player-in-swiftui/index.md

 ### Metadata Parsing

 To parse metadata from audio files, I used Apple's AVFoundation framework, specifically AVURLAsset class, which allows inspection of media file metadata, such as title, album artist, etc. While metadata parsing is handled by the native SDK, certain fields like track numbers you have to manually look up from ID3 tags.
-I found some of the examples on how to do it via [GitHub search](https://github.com/TastemakerDesign/Warper/blob/2af8c07ad8422f4dc3a539177d3a76ee8502e632/plugins/flutter_media_metadata/ios/Classes/Id3MetadataRetriever.swift) (again because the API isn't very in-depth on how to parse edge cases in audio files).
+I relied on [GitHub search](https://github.com/TastemakerDesign/Warper/blob/2af8c07ad8422f4dc3a539177d3a76ee8502e632/plugins/flutter_media_metadata/ios/Classes/Id3MetadataRetriever.swift) to find examples, since official documentation lacked coverage for edge cases.

 ### Audio Playback with AVFoundation